About Heath Morrison, Superintendent

-Heath Morrison, based in Charlotte, North Carolina, is the former President of the McGraw-Hill School Group, as well as a former educator and superintendent.
+Heath Morrison, based in Charlotte, North Carolina, is the former President of the McGraw-Hill School Group, as well as a former educator and current superintendent for Montgomery ISD.
 He has amassed over 30 years of experience as a teacher, administrator, and leader within both the private and public sectors.
+Today, Heath Morrison serves as the superintendent for Montgomery Independent School District in Montgomery, Texas.

 Heath began his career in the private sector of education when he started working as the Senior Vice President of Educational Policy and Government Affairs at McGraw-Hill in 2015.
 There, he led a team in the development and execution of education policy by establishing and fostering relationships with associations, organizations, legislations, trade industry groups, and educational leaders in K-12, higher ed, and international.
 Heath was then promoted to the Chief Sales Officer of the McGraw-Hill School Group, and later to the President of the division.